Alyson Croft

-Alyson Croft (born June 5, 1975) is an American actress.
-She has been nominated for best Young Artist Award three times, winning it twice during the late 1980s.
+Alyson Croft is an American actress.
+She has been nominated for best Young Artist Award six times, winning it twice during the late 1980s.

+Career

+Croft is an actress, playwright and producer.
+She began her career at the age of six years old.
+She has appeared in commercials, television guest roles and film roles.

 Notable film appearances include the role of McNulty's ancestor in Trancers and Trancers II, and Brooke in two episodes of Family Ties.
 In 2009, she had a brief role on 24.

+Personal life

+Croft has two associate of arts degrees in 2017 and 2018 from California State University, Chico.